FoamScience/configs.nvim/README.md

 ## Requirements

 - Neovim 0.9+, NodeJS **v18**, Python 3 and (optionally) Rust installed
+- For installing some LSP servers, you will need the `unzip` command
 - A terminal with ligature support (**Kitty**, Alacritty, etc.)
   - For kitty, I like to set (after installing Comic Code Ligatures, Font Awesome and Symbols Nerd Font Mono):
     ```